sunjay/sunjay.github.io/_drafts/mutable-iterators.md

    |                      ^^^^^^^^^^^^^^^^^^^^
 ```

+The compiler complains that even though the type of `self.items` is `&'a mut [T]`, it can't
-For some reason, even the value we get from `self.items.get_mut` doesn't appear to have the `'a`
+guarantee that the values we get from it will have the lifetime `'a`.
+This is surprising given that
-lifetime we might expect to get.
-After all, this code does work for `&[T]`.
+our code worked perfectly for when `self.items` had type `&'a [T]`.
+The lifetime parameter we're
+using hasn't changed, so shouldn't this code work too?

 ## Breaking Things Down

 To understand what the difference is and why it might not work, let's break down the code a little
 more to see what steps rustc is doing implicitly for us.
-We'll start with the iterator over `&[T]`.
+We'll start with the first iterator we
+wrote over `&[T]`:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=11c63135d552069e86f09bc8d38de5d4))

 ```rust